-A weird, violent and very unpredictable film, Dan Gilroy director of one of my all-time favourite films: ‘Nightcrawler’, works all his charm and creativity into this horror/drama/mystery/dark comedy?
-It’s difficult to pinpoint what exactly what the genre of this film is.
+A strange, violent, and very unpredictable film, Dan Gilroy director of one of my all-time favourite flicks: ‘Nightcrawler,’ works all his charm and creativity into this horror/drama/mystery/dark comedy?
+It’s difficult to pinpoint exactly what the genre of this film is.
 Alongside this, similar to some other films I’ve reviewed, I’d say this is definitely not a film for everyone.
-But for those who it will appeal to, you will surely enjoy yourself.
+But for those to who it will appeal, you will surely enjoy yourself.

 Plot Summary: Following the discovery of a series of foreboding paintings by an unknown artist, a supernatural force enacts revenge on those who have allowed their greed to get in the way of art…

 The cinematography by Robert Elswit also gives the film a very clean look, utilising many different shots throughout.
-I still do think the film could’ve done more with the camera work though, especially when compared to Dan Gilroy’s previous films.
-The does also combine cinematography well with the beautiful sets and locations, giving the film a great visual appeal overall.
-The original score by Marco Beltrami and Buck Sanders also lends it’s hand to the creepy atmosphere at multiple points throughout the film, yet can also change to more calming or light-hearted when it needs to.
+I still think the film could’ve done more with the camerawork, however, especially when compared to Dan Gilroy’s previous films.
+The does also combine cinematography well with the beautiful sets and locations, giving the film a great visual appeal.
+The original score by Marco Beltrami and Buck Sanders also lends its hand to the creepy atmosphere at multiple points throughout the film, yet can also change to more calming or light-hearted when it needs to.

-Although the tone can really vary throughout the film, it never comes-off as unbalanced.
+Although the tone can vary throughout the film, it never comes off as unbalanced.
 Comedy is used at points during the story but never to the point of ruining the eerie atmosphere or character moments.
-When the film does shift into full horror however, we get easily my favourite moments of the film, as it’s these moments we get some very cool CG effects and unique visuals.
+However, when the film does shift into full horror, we get easily my favourite moments of the film, as it’s these moments we get some very cool CG effects and unique visuals.
 As well as a great build-up of intrigue and tension, with the eventual death at the end of the scene usually being very creative, despite not always being very gory.